kwolk/GeometricBG/README.md

 ```XML
 <circle cx="119.83806410518639" cy="148.3380641051864" r="64.16193589481361" fill="rgba(253, 138, 90, 0.48)" />
 ```
-However, the process of a more complicated six sided shape demanded that the intersecting lines of a hexagon be added from start to finish, starting with an "M", followed by the co-ordinate data and finalised with a "z" and the colour data:
+However, the process of a more complicated six sided shape demanded that the intersecting lines of a hexagon be added from start to finish, starting with an "M", followed by the co-ordinate data and finalised with a “Z” and the colour data:

 ```swift
 var svgPathData = "M"